Posted on November 16 2019

 In many ways Dunsborough meant a new start for us.
 Amongst the changes was an assessment of Greg's knee.
 The diagnosis was not good, but a window of opportunity was mentioned that cycling may help, not just a ride down to the shops but some serious fitness and kilometres.
 Jen jumped at the thought of riding the hills of Yallingup and Quedjinup, pointed the motivation stick at Greg, and we joined a youngish group of cyclists mustered up by the BikeShed.

-A quick leap to today after thousands of bike kilometres in 6 states of Australia and numerous cycling tours overseas.
-In town organised rides are three times a week generally …. not that organised or formal that it is compulsory, but everyone sort of knows where everyone is if you aren’t there.
-Different characteristics seem to define different groups.
-There is the non-lycra arty academic group that sometimes sneak in a piece of lycra, the group that are not too keen on group rides but group ride, the late to rise bikepath groups that test out other venues for coffee and keep the walkers (and dogs) on their toes, the individuals or couples that haven’t linked up with the locals yet but love the quiet roads, and there is us – the group that group ride but not too sure which rolling to adopt and where speed, strength and the mind tend to sort us into 2 or 3 groups.
+A quick leap forward to today, after thousands of bike kilometres in 6 states of Australia and many cycling tours in Europe and UK (see our blogs for these stories), we have organised group tours in our home state and formed more of a 'touring' cycling group.
+Happy to take a slightly slower pace, enjoying the ride, chatting, not bothering with strava speeds or records, with coffee always being the final reward.
+In Dunsborough, organised rides are four times a week, generally, …. not that organised or formal that it is compulsory, but everyone sort of knows where everyone is if you aren’t there.
+Not a formal cycling club but just different characteristics seem to define different groups.
+The social connections and support networks resulting in various off bike social activities.
+There is the non-lycra arty academic group that sometimes sneak in a piece of lycra, the group that are not too keen on group rides but group ride, the late to rise bikepath groups that test out other venues for coffee and keep the walkers (and dogs) on their toes, the individuals or couples that haven’t linked up with the locals yet but love the quiet roads and doing their own thing, the fast and furious 3 times a week group often joined by visiting cyclists from Perth and further afield.
+Then the group we call the Dunsborough Wolves, who will wait for and encourage new riders, where speed and strength are not the test.
+Along with another huge and developing group of mountain bikers who take to the trails built around the Dunsborough and Districts Country Club Golf Course and linking into the Meelup Park trails.
+These trails being used for various competitive events on the Mountain Bike and Adventure Racing calendars.

 The terrain here is magnificent for riding, so many alternative quiet routes with relatively new and smooth tarmac, some flat and some with total ascents that challenge the European numbers (though very different in shape).
 They wind through cattle grazing, vineyards of varying stages of management asking the question ‘have they run out of money’ or ‘had a good year’, forested reserves with sneaky little gravel tracks, tree-change blocks with some amazing architecture and roads where trees line the sides like avenues forming giant archways for kilometre after kilometre leaving you wide eyed with amazement.
 The views, the smells, the sounds add to making even the coldest rides a joy to have done.
 There are however the roads that have the mind scrambling for encouragement, the legs screaming, the ‘deep breath’ roads …. the chill of Mewett Road on a wintry morning with the fog low on the road, the grind of the last hill on Hayes when meeting a group on Commonage, finding strength on Marrinup (just up from Shallows) when the strong easterly is blowing, and ‘chasing the tail’ up Yungarra rollercoaster – to mention a few.

 The rides vary between 35 and 70 km in general, depends on the mood of the group.
-On any spring/summer/autumn Saturday 6.30am it is not unusual to have 40+ riders, locals and visitors, set off from Dunsborough Sports shop.
+On any spring/summer/autumn Saturday 6.30am it is not unusual to have 40+ riders, locals and visitors, set off from Dunsborough Sportz shop.
 Residents nearby the route often comment “must have been a big group, we could hear the happy chatter”.
 Yallingup Coffee on Hannay Lane is the go-to coffee at the end of the ride, filing in with varying statements on wildlife avoided, the sunrise, the traffic, or ‘thanks for bringing me home’.
 Sundays can be a longer and social tour style of ride, coffee, lunch or a few drinks on the way.
 Dunsborough is fortunate with its surrounds having a scattering of breweries, restaurants, wineries and chocolatiers, plus smaller towns with yummy cafes.
+Commonage Coffee has become a favourite go to coffee stop on the more leisurely Sunday rides.

 Inevitably and in good jest, the characters of each rider come to the fore, some more than others.
 Great for a chuckle …. the mountain goat that always takes on Sonning Loop, the left shoulder that dips when the pressure goes on, the rollicking of hips when the legs hurt, the burst out of the pack to blow the nose, the knicks that have been too thin for too long, the standout cadence of the ‘beating boy’, the ‘give you a spell’ take off, the Yungarra challenge …. and more tomorrow.